Wheelpro spoke length calculator

 This is the new Wheelpro spoke length calculator.
 It uses engineering elongation equations to fine tune the results from the standard spoke length formula to give very accurate spoke lengths.
 For use with stainless steel spokes.

-Always round the spoke lengths up.
+Always round the fractional spoke lengths up and never down.
 For more information please read the help guide.

 Copyright ©2017 www.wheelpro.co.uk